TO: Daryl Koehn, Wicklander Chair in Professional Ethics, Department of Management & Entrepreneurship, DePaul University, Chicago, IL 60604

 Dear Prof. Dr. Daryl Koehn:

-I once studied a bit of W.D.
-Ross and Kant, but not much more.
-Yet, with that little foundation, when doing our television series (PBS-TV and VOA-TV), Small Business School, I penned a working statement that started off like this: “What makes us human? …ethical?
+I once studied with John N. Findlay, and a little of books by J.S.
+Mill, Nicolai Hartmann, Hegel, W.D.
+Ross and Kant.
+Not much more.
+So, with that little foundation, when doing our television series (PBS-TV and VOA-TV), Small Business School, I penned a working statement that started off like this: “What makes us human? …ethical?
 What gives us hope, depth, perspective?
 Deep within the fabric of life there is an energy, an abiding thrust to make things better, more perfect.
 That is the cornerstone of business, but much more.”

 Although I go on for a few paragraphs, it was a prolegomenon for a much bolder piece: “Why is there so much hatred and tension in our life and this world?
 Do we have the wrong model of life?” about our solipsism, narcissism, nihilism, and dystopianism.

-Though very much an ethics newbie and not a scholar, inspiration is inspiration and I carried on with that analysis.
-My most updated piece is “Foundations for Ethics and Values: Continuity, Symmetry & Harmony“
+Though very much an ethics newbie and not a scholar, inspiration is inspiration so I carried on with that analysis: “Foundations for Ethics and Values: Continuity, Symmetry & Harmony“

 The three links embedded above are: